-Except for tractors and trailers purchased by Skelton and Boyle Transportation, our operating segments conduct their businesses in a manner that limits capital investments.
+Except for tractors (with respect to periods prior to Q3 2023) and trailers purchased by Skelton and Boyle Transportation, our operating segments conduct their businesses in a manner that limits capital investments.
 We prefer to lease facilities and certain equipment rather than allocating significant cash flows to capital expenditures.
 We believe our business model provides us with greater flexibility, cost savings and lower risks, as compared to more capital expenditure intensive models.
 Accordingly, lease costs comprise a significant component of our expenses.
 Under IFRS 16 - Leases, leases have been capitalized, resulting in the costs associated with our leases being recorded as depreciation and interest expense.
 We believe that the cash flows associated with our lease payments are a relevant metric in evaluating the performance of our business.